UCLA-VAST/CLINK/README.md

 However, the idea and implementation can be extended for a variety of embedded real-time applications.

-The C simulation is based on the test bench of EEG sampling sequence, and the CLINK kernels implemented by Vivado HLS for FPGA implementation have been verified to perform exactly the same function.
+The C simulation is based on the test bench of EEG sampling sequence, and the CLINK kernel implemented by Vivado HLS for the FPGA implementation has been verified to perform exactly the same function.

 Both the C and the HLS implementations of the LSTM kernel are in 16-bit fixed point.